-Several weeks before the permit expiration date, a renewal notice will be sent to the email address on the record.
-This notice will explain how to access the online renewal application.
-To complete the online renewal application, you must use a credit card to pay your renewal fee.
+A few months before the expiration date of your license, a renewal notice will be sent to the email address on the record.
+This notice will explain how to access your online renewal application in DELPROS, our online professional licensure system.
+To complete the online renewal application, you must log-in to your account, answer questions, and use a credit card to pay your renewal fee.

-If your license is in active status, you must attest to completing the required continuing education (CE).
+An active license must be renewed in DELPROS every two years before the expiration date.
+During renewal, you are asked to attest that you have completed the required continuing education units (CE).
 The amount of CE and course content required depend on when your license was issued.